 What makes a good suburb?

-To truly build the most informed and accurate picture of your ideal suburb, you need to think about it holistically.
-Your lifestyle or family may require certain thing such as:
+To truly build the most informed and accurate picture of your ideal suburb, you need to think about the big picture.
+Your lifestyle or family may need certain things, like:

 This is the suburb you, and possibly your family, will live in for some time, so it needs to complement your lifestyle and offer the best possible capital growth over time – while still fitting into your current budget.

-With property prices on the rise and buyers snapping up homes around the country, it can be difficult to know what suburb is best for your budget and needs.
-To help you find your ideal suburb, check out our “Where can I buy?” calculator tool.
-It uses information that you provide to create a list of suburbs that have a median price in your ideal range.
-The more information you supply, the more accurate the results.
+When property prices are changing all the time it can be difficult to know what suburb is going to be best for your budget and needs.
+To help you find out what you can afford, check out our 2 step “Where can I buy?” calculator tool.

 Most property owners are interested in capital growth, but it can be hard to spot a suburb on the rise.
 To help you with the decision-making, the Pepper “Where can I buy?” tool also lists the annual price growth of each suburb so you can see which areas have performed well over the past year.